FellipeToledo/auth-app-example/README.md

 # auth-app-example
-Example of authentication and authorization with keycloak using ngx-admin
+Example of authentication and authorization with keycloak using Nebular